History

 The 80s

 In 1983 Charities joined with Assumption and St. Vincent de Paul parishes to open an office in the North Nashville area.
-The program provides direct service to the population of North Nashville which includes many elderly and single parents living below the poverty level.
+The program provides direct service to the population of North Nashville which includes many older adults and single parents living below the poverty level.
 In the beginning, this office was staffed with volunteers and one sister from the Daughters of Charity.

-In October of 1986 Bishop James D. Niedergeses appointed William P. Sinclair as the fourth and current director of Catholic Charities.
-Mr. Sinclair is the first lay person to serve in this position.
+In October of 1986 Bishop James D. Niedergeses appointed William P. Sinclair as the fourth director of Catholic Charities.
+Mr. Sinclair was the first lay person to serve in this position.

 In September of 1988 the Diocese of Knoxville was formed leaving Catholic Charities of Tennessee, Inc. to serve the 36 counties of Middle Tennessee.